Email Newsletter Layout & Design: 8 Best Practices to Boost Clicks

 All the visual and textual components of an email constitute email newsletter design.
 Elements like images, videos, body copy, branding, and even the subject line, all fall into this category.

-Understanding these essential elements will help you design more impactful emails.
+Understanding these essential elements will help you create more impact when designing your email newsletter.

 You can also use these tips to design email newsletter templates, like the below example, that you can repurpose for different stories.